• Skip to primary navigation

 #5 Watch For Undesirable Reactions

-It is possible for essential oils to produce an undesirable reaction in some people.
+Essential oils can produce an undesirable reaction in some people.
 If you are prone to allergies, use caution when breathing in or applying essential oil to the skin.

 For example, some people react to phenol, a compound of which is present in peppermint oil.
 This may result in shortness of breath.
 If this happens to you, either reduce the amount of oil used, blend with a milder oil, or avoid the offending essential oil altogether.